Welcome to today's edition of the Rush 24-7 podcast.

 Tracy, Tracy, you have got to see this.

-Turn on Fox quick.
+Turn on talks quick.

 And I just saw Ann's last little bit about turning everybody into Christians.

-But listen, that I don't want to take away the next caller's thunder about the ACLU, but honestly, that was so powerful, and I think people really need to see that and think about that.
+But listen, I don't want to take away the next caller's thunder about the ACLU, but honestly, that was so powerful.

 But my favorite part was that global warming guy that tied all that absurd stuff to global warming.

-Oh my gosh, it was classic.
+Oh, my gosh, it was classic.

 It was a hoot.